Nirmit-Baria-Git/ChatGPT-Discord-Bot/README.md

 # Notes:

-Replace 'YOUR OPENAI API KEY GOES HERE' with your actual OpenAI API key.
+Replace 'OPENAI_API_KEY' with your actual OpenAI API key.
-Replace 'YOUR DISCORD BOT TOKEN GOES HERE' with the token you obtained from the Discord Developer Portal.
+Replace 'DISCORD_TOKEN' with the token you obtained from the Discord Developer Portal.

 This basic setup allows you to showcase a Discord bot that interacts with ChatGPT.
 You can enhance and customize the bot based on your preferences and add more features as needed.